Gibson Energy Inc. Declares Quarterly Dividend of $0.34 (TSE:GEI)

 Gibson Energy Inc. (TSE:GEI) announced a quarterly dividend on Tuesday, August 4th, Zacks reports.
-Investors of record on Wednesday, September 30th will be given a dividend of 0.34 per share on Friday, October 16th.
-This represents a $1.36 annualized dividend and a yield of 6.14%.
-The ex-dividend date is Tuesday, September 29th.
+Shareholders of record on Wednesday, September 30th will be paid a dividend of 0.34 per share on Friday, October 16th.
+This represents a $1.36 dividend on an annualized basis and a yield of 6.14%.
+The ex-dividend date of this dividend is Tuesday, September 29th.

 Gibson Energy (TSE:GEI) last issued its quarterly earnings data on Tuesday, August 4th.
-The company reported C$0.28 earnings per share for the quarter, beating the Zacks’ consensus estimate of C$0.24 by C$0.04.
-The firm had revenue of C$794.47 million during the quarter.
-As a group, research analysts predict that Gibson Energy will post 1.23 earnings per share for the current year.
+The company reported C$0.28 earnings per share for the quarter, beating analysts’ consensus estimates of C$0.24 by C$0.04.
+The business had revenue of C$794.47 million for the quarter.
+On average, analysts anticipate that Gibson Energy will post 1.23 earnings per share for the current year.

 Gibson Energy Inc engages in the gathering, storage, optimization, processing, and marketing of crude oil and refined products in North America.
 It operates through Infrastructure and Wholesale segments.
 The Infrastructure segment operates a network of infrastructure assets that include oil terminals, rail loading and unloading facilities, injection stations, gathering pipelines, and a crude oil processing facility, as well as procession, recovery, and disposal terminals.